informalsystems/partnership-heliax/2022/Q2/artifacts/pos-model/PoS-model.md

     balance[pos] -= amount_after_slashing
     //remove unbond
     unbonds[validator_address][validator_address].deltas[(start,end)] = 0
-    //The documentation says to "burn" slashed tokens.
+    //COMMENT: the documentation says to "burn" slashed tokens.
 I guess this means moving them to the slash pool
     //Anyway, this is not model, as currently those tokens never leave the slash pool.
 }
 ```